 It is important to understand that not everyone will benefit from CBIT.
 Teaching this technique to children with untreated ADHD may be more difficult because of problems with focusing, impulsivity and low frustration tolerance.
 Likewise, any other psychiatric or social problem that gets in the way of participating in treatment may make CBIT more difficult.
 CBIT can be used without treating co-occurring conditions, but we recommend patients address any co-occurring conditions with an evaluation.
 These conditions or symptoms may hinder their ability to practice CBIT.
 If you are an individual looking to participate in CBIT, click here.

-The Tourette Association of America offers two options for practitioners to explore CBIT: No-Cost CBIT Overview Workshops and Tourette Syndrome Behavior Training Institutes (TS-BTIs):
+The Tourette Association of America offers two options for practitioners to explore CBIT: TS-BTI CBIT Trainings and No-Cost Introduction to CBIT Workshops.
+Interested in a virtual option?
+CBIT Trainer is now available.

 Recognizing the critical shortage of trained behavioral therapists for treating Tourette Syndrome (TS) and Tic Disorders, the Tourette Association has established the Tourette Syndrome Behavior Therapy Institute (TS-BTI).